kyler-swanson/chattybox/README.md

 ## Contributions

-Contributions to ChattyBox are always welcome!
+Contributions to **chattybox** are always welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on this repository.

-If you'd like to contribute code to ChattyBox, please fork this repository and submit a pull request with your changes.
+If you'd like to contribute code to **chattybox**, please fork this repository and submit a pull request with your changes.
 All contributions must adhere to our code of conduct.

 ## License

-ChattyBox is released under the MIT License.
+**chattybox** is released under the MIT License.
 See [LICENSE.md](https://github.com/kyler-swanson/chattybox/blob/main/LICENSE.md) for details.